 - A gentle reminder email to pay as soon as possible

 - A strongly worded email requiring payment immediately

 - An email stating that you will take further action if payment is not made immediately

+ConclusionThe most important thing to remember is that, while these methods will not eradicate this completely, communication, clarity and clear procedures will go some way to reducing the issue of non-paying customers in your business.
 The author of this blog post is Barbara Jamieson.
 Barbara Jamieson is qualified in Scotland, New York and California, and has worked at top Scottish law firms Maclay Murray and Spens LLP and Brodies LLP.
 Barbara also spent three years working in-house at investment management firm Martin Currie, advising on financial services and commercial contracts.

 Read our latest blog posts on GDPR, featuring all the latest legal news, analysis and opinion from our expert lawyers.